NATIONAL VINEGAR DAY

 There are many varieties of vinegar:

-- Apple cider – Made primarily from apple juice, yeast turns the juice to vinegar.
+- Apple cider – Made primarily from apple juice, yeast turns the juice into vinegar.

 - Balsamic – This darker and intensely acidic vinegar is made from grapes.
 It makes an excellent salad dressing and can also be cooked down into a syrup.

 - Beer or Malt – The vinegar comes in a variety of flavors all determined by the beer or malt used to make it.
 This type of vinegar brings complex flavors to your cooking.
 Whether making a sauce or a marinade, you won’t go wrong.

 - Cane – Made from sugar cane syrup, this vinegar is mellow with a mild sweetness.
 Use it in vinaigrettes or sauces.

 - Distilled – This powerhouse vinegar made from grain alcohol both cleans and makes great pickles.
 It is the most versatile of the vinegars.
 However, it must be pointed out that other vinegars make great pickles, too.

 - Rice – This sweeter vinegar makes great sauces that pair well with fried foods, Asian cuisine, and cooked vegetables.